Checklists are useful when they force teams to look at the right evidence before pressure takes over.

 5. Make the decision explicit

-At the end, the team needs a verdict: ship, hold, or review.
-The verdict should include why and what would change the answer.
+At the end, the team needs a call: ship, hold, or review.
+The call should include why and what would change the answer.

-That is where Qualyn is designed to help.
-It turns the release checklist and surrounding engineering evidence into a clear readiness verdict.
+That's where Qualyn is designed to help.
+It turns the release checklist and surrounding engineering evidence into a clear release call.

 Key takeaways

-- End with a verdict and the evidence that would change it.
+• End with a call and the evidence that would change it.